 More recent additions to the Minneapolis food hall scene include The Lynhall, serving baked goods, lunch, dinner, coffee and cocktails in Uptown; and Malcolm Yards Market, slated to open in 2019 and feature a full-service restaurant, central bar and eight to 10 other vendors serving a variety of “gourmet fast food.”

-Also coming in 2019, The Dayton's Food Hall & Market on downtown's Nicollet Mall is one of the city's most-anticipated openings.
+Coming in 2020, The Dayton's Food Hall & Market on downtown's Nicollet Mall is one of the city's most-anticipated openings.